ths-community/podman/README.md

 ## fedora CoreOS

-The easiest way to install podman is to install a host operating system in which it is already included by default - like CoreOS (sometimes also referred as
+The easiest way to install podman is to install a host operating system in which it is already included by default - like CoreOS (nowadays also referred as
 FCOS = Fedora Core OS).
-As the name indicates it is now a variant of Fedora to provide a secure minimal Linux to run container workloads (with podman by default) -
+As the name indicates it is now a variant of Fedora to provide a secure minimal Linux designed to run container workloads (with podman by default) -
 CoreOS is also used by RedHat Openshift - https://www.redhat.com/en/technologies/cloud-computing/openshift/what-was-coreos

 Key features are a minimized Linux with current kernel and fixes and hence low attack surface.
 After installation most parts are readonly and updates are applied to a layered filesystem (like in containers itself) - this makes rollback easy in case of issues and ensures integrity of (most of the) code.
-And built-in updater install updates automatically usually once or twice a month.
+And the built-in updater service (zincati) installs updates automatically usually once or twice a month - and can be paused in case of issues.

 You will probably miss a graphically user interface or a package manager which allows to install more packages - both are against the basic concepts.
-E.g. if a python3 runtime is needed then a container containing one is spin up to do the processing - instead of installing it into the OS.
+E.g. if a python3 runtime is needed then a container containing python3 is spin up to do the processing - instead of installing python3 into the OS itself.
 Even for debugging in CoreOS itself it uses a special debug container.
 It is cleaner - and easier to get rid of things which are no longer needed.

 ### CoreOS download